Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 multi-instance tasks are specified.
 * (optional) `environment_variables` under the job are environment variables which will be applied to all tasks operating under the job.
+* (optional) `input_data` is an object containing data that should be ingressed for the job.
+Any `input_data` defined at this level will be downloaded for this job which can be run on any number of compute nodes depending upon the number of constituent tasks and repeat invocations.
+However, `input_data` is only downloaded once per job invocation on a compute node.
+For example, if `job-1`:`task-1` is run on compute node A and then `job-1`:`task-2` is run on compute node B, then this `input_data` is ingressed to both compute node A and B. However, if `job-1`:`task-3` is run on compute node A, then the `input_data` is not transferred again.
+This object currently only supports `azure_blob` as a member.
+  * `azure_blob` contains the following members:
+    * (required) `storage_account_settings` contains a storage account link as defined in the credentials json.
+    * (required) `container` the container to transfer.
+    * (optional) `include` property defines an optional include filter.
+      Although this property is an array, it is only allowed to have 1 maximum filter.
+    * (required) `destination` property defines where to place the downloaded files on the host file system.
+Please note that you should not specify a destination that is on a shared file system.
+If you require ingressing to a shared file system location like a GlusterFS volume, then use the global configuration `files` property and the `ingressdata` action.
+    * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
 * (required) `tasks` is an array of tasks to add to the job.
   * (optional) `id` is the task id.
 Note that if the task `id` is null or empty then a generic task id will be assigned.
 The generic task id is